photoprism/photoprism/CONTRIBUTING.md

 ## Roadmap ##

+Our vision is to provide the most user-friendly solution for browsing, organizing and sharing your personal photo collection.
-Our [roadmap](https://github.com/photoprism/photoprism/projects/5) shows what tasks are in progress, what needs testing, and which feature requests are going to be implemented next.
+The [roadmap](https://github.com/photoprism/photoprism/projects/5) shows what tasks are in progress, what needs testing, and which feature requests are going to be implemented next.

 Please give ideas you like a thumbs-up 👍  , so that we know what is most popular.